discordjs/guide/guide/interactions/select-menus.md

 You can have a maximum of five `ActionRow`s per message, and one select menu within an `ActionRow`.
 :::

-The available select menus are: <DocsLink path="class/StringSelectMenuBuilder"/>, <DocsLink path="class/UserSelectMenuBuilder"/>, <DocsLink path="class/RoleSelectMenuBuilder"/>, <DocsLink path="class/ChannelSelectMenuBuilder"/>, <DocsLink path="class/MentionableSelectMenuBuilder"/> classes.
+The available select menus are: <DocsLink path="class/StringSelectMenuBuilder"/>, <DocsLink path="class/UserSelectMenuBuilder"/>, <DocsLink path="class/RoleSelectMenuBuilder"/>, <DocsLink path="class/ChannelSelectMenuBuilder"/>, <DocsLink path="class/MentionableSelectMenuBuilder"/>.
 To send a select menu, use one of these with <DocsLink path="class/ActionRowBuilder"/>.
 Then pass the resulting row object to <DocsLink path="class/ChatInputCommandInteraction?scrollTo=reply" /> in the `components` array of <DocsLink path="typedef/InteractionReplyOptions" />.